pantheon-systems/documentation/source/content/new-relic.md

 ### If you see "We're sorry, you haven't verified your email address yet."

-After activating New Relic, a confirmation email will be sent to the site owner to complete the setup process.
+After activating New Relic&reg; Performance Monitoring, a confirmation email will be sent to the site owner to complete the setup process.
 The account will need to be verified first before members of the site can access New Relic dashboard.

 If the New Relic account holder, i.e. the site owner or user who activated the New Relic account for the site, did not receive the confirmation email, you can re-send the link by clicking "Forgot your password":